-According to Chinese studies, gossypol is effective as a nonhormonal male contraceptive; however, it has been documented to have irreversible effects on male fertility.
-It is being studied for clinical applications in cancer therapy.
+According to Chinese studies, gossypol is effective as a nonhormonal male contraceptive; however, it has been documented to have irreversible effects on male fertility and is not recommended for this use.
+Gossypol is being studied for clinical applications in cancer therapy with equivocal results.

 None well documented.